The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 Query Patterns That Bypass Indexes

-A common retrieval pattern in RAG and few-shot pipelines is: embed a query string, find the K most similar documents in the vector store, optionally filter by metadata (document type, source, date), and pass the results as context to a language model.
+A common retrieval pattern in RAG and few-shot pipelines embeds a query string, finds the K most similar documents in the vector store, optionally filters by metadata (document type, source, date), and passes the results as context to a language model.
 The similarity search step is on the hot path — it runs once or several times per user request — so its latency directly affects end-to-end response time.

 Any arithmetic wrapper around the distance operator forces a sequential scan on that hot path: